pdobsan/oama/README.md

 ### Building from sources

-To build `mailctl` from source you need a Haskell development environment.
+To build `mailctl` from source you need a Haskell development environment, with `ghc 9.2.4` or higher.
 Either your platform package system can provide this or you can use [ghcup](https://www.haskell.org/ghcup/).
-Once you have the `ghc` Haskell compiler and `cabal` etc. installed, follow the steps below:
+Once you have the `ghc` Haskell compiler and `cabal` etc. installed, follow the steps
+below:

 Clone this repository and invoke `cabal`:

     git clone https://github.com/pdobsan/mailctl.git
     cd mailctl
     cabal update
-    cabal install
+    cabal install --install-method=copy

-`mailctl` is known to build with `ghc 8.10.7` and `ghc 9.2.4`
+That installs `mailctl` into the `~/.cabal/bin/` directory.

 ## Logging